Georgetown-Civic-Tech/DCRatMap/readme.md

 This project makes use of DC's Rodent Inspection and Treatment in Last 30 Days dataset, which can be found here: https://opendata.dc.gov/datasets/rodent-inspection-and-treatment-in-last-30-days.

-It creates a map in R (https://www.r-spatial.org/r/2018/10/25/ggplot2-sf.html) and assigns points to geospatial coordinates in the earlier saved datasets.
+It creates a map using Mapbox (https://www.mapbox.com) and assigns points to geospatial coordinates in the earlier saved datasets.

 The site also has a suite of tools to accompany the dataset, to faciliate communication with local officials and encourage civic engagement around rodents.